-Some people may have emergency savings to dip into or family or friends who can help them.
-But for people who can’t access either of those resources, help may come in the form of a hardship loan.
-Taking out a hardship loan could offer the cushion needed until a person’s financial prospects brighten.
+Some people may have emergency savings to dip into or family or friends who can help them out if the unexpected happens.
+But for those who can’t access such resources, help may come in the form of a hardship loan, a type of loan offered to help people get through financial challenges, such as unemployment or medical debt.

 What Is a Hardship Loan?

 A hardship loan doesn’t have an official definition, but many personal finance institutions may offer their own version of hardship loans.
 At its core, a hardship loan is a loan that can help you get through unexpected financial challenges like unemployment, medical bills, or caregiving responsibilities.

 What Can You Use a Hardship Loan For?

 As one of the types of personal loans, a hardship loan typically works much like any standard personal loan.
 The borrower receives a lump sum of money to use as they need, with few limitations.
 Potential uses could include:

 A hardship loan could overwhelm already strained finances, however.
 Debt in any form will have to be repaid eventually, with interest, even in the case of hardship loans.

 When you’re experiencing financial difficulties, you may feel the need to make a quick decision.
 But assessing your options can help you find the best solution for your needs and financial circumstances.
 Here are some options you may consider when looking for financing during times of hardship.